turingschool/curriculum/source/projects/jscontact.markdown

 ### Revising Controllers

-Open up the @phone_numbers_controller.rb@.
+Open up the `phone_numbers_controller.rb`.
 There are all the default actions here.
 Do we ever `show` a single phone number?
 Do we use the index to view all the phone numbers separate from their contacts?
 No. So let's delete those actions.

 #### Implementing a Before Filter